jdddog/diary-api/README.md

 ### Compile Coffee into JavaScript

-There are two ways to compile the `UoACalendarClient.coffee` Coffeescript file into JavaScript, in both cases the generated JavaScript file is saved to: `dist/uoacalendar.js`.
+There are two ways to compile `UoACalendarClient.coffee` into JavaScript, in both cases the generated JavaScript file is saved to: `dist/uoacalendar.js`.

 1) If using WebStorm, when UoACalendarClient.coffee is saved it is automatically converted into JavaScript via a file watcher.